mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 With OpenStruct it is easy to "wrap" a hash into an object which makes referencing fields of the hash possible with the dot-notation.

-Eg. if we have a normal hash:
+E.g. if we have a normal hash:

 ```ruby
 bar_hash = {